-The employment rate in Belgium remains lower than the Community average, and unemployment is 11⁄2 per cent below the European average.
+The employment rate in Belgium remains lower than the Community average, and unemployment is 1.5% below the European average.
 Long term unemployment is higher than the European average.

-GDP increased by 2.7 per cent in 1997 and is expected to increase almost at the same pace in 1998 as a result of a more favourable domestic demand situation.
+GDP increased by 2.7% in 1997 and is expected to increase almost at the same pace in 1998 as a result of a more favourable domestic demand situation.

-Total employment has been increasing slightly since 1992 and the employment rate improved to 57.3 per cent in 1997.
+Total employment has been increasing slightly since 1992 and the employment rate improved to 57.3% in 1997.
 The growth in employment is higher for women than for men, in part due to the increase in part time employment.

 The Belgian rate of unemployment increased up to 1994 and has been falling since then.
-However, in 1997 it was still higher than its 1992 level, 9.2 per cent compared to 7.3 per cent.
+However, in 1997 it was still higher than its 1992 level, 9.2% compared to 7.3%.
 The figures for the beginning of 1998 confirm a continued drop in the unemployment rate.
-Women's unemployment rate is still higher than men's, 11.9 per cent compared with 7.2 per cent.
-There has been a general fall in the rate of unemployment among young people, except in 1997, when the rate rose slightly.
-Long term unemployment has been falling slightly since 1995, but is still higher than the EU average, 58.7 per cent compared to 48.6 per cent.
+Women's unemployment rate is still higher than men's, 11.9% compared with 7.2%.
+There has been an increase in the ratio of youth unemployment; nevertheless, it remains lower than the European average.
+Long term unemployment has been falling slightly since 1995, but is still higher than the EU average, 58.7% compared to 48.6%.

-The labour market policies are dominated by income maintenance measures, one third of public labour market expenditures (4.2 per cent of GDP) are allocated to active measures.
+The labour market policies are dominated by income maintenance measures, one third of public labour market expenditures (4.2% of GDP) are allocated to active measures.